Oracle CASE Expression

 The searched CASE expression evaluates the Boolean expression (e1, e2, …) in each WHEN clause in the order that the Boolean expressions appear.
 It returns the result expression (r) of the first Boolean expression (e) that evaluates to true.

-If no Boolean expression is true, then the CASE expression returns the result expression in the ELSE clause if an ELSE clause exists; otherwise, it returns a null value.
+If no Boolean expression is true, then the CASE expression returns the result expression in the ELSE clause if an ELSE clause exists; otherwise, it returns NULL.

-When you use the searched CASE expression within a SELECT statement, you can replace values in the result based on comparison values.
+When using the searched CASE expression within a SELECT statement, you can replace values in the result based on comparison values.

 The following example uses the searched CASE expression to classify the products based on their list prices: